jinjagit/Advent-of-Code-Rust/exercise10a/README.md

 # My notes:

-This seems very similar to how I worked out which pieces were pinned in my chess app.
+This seems very similar to how I worked out which pieces are pinned in my chess app.

 Basic method is probably: